kpumuk/meta-tags/README.md

 ## Configuration

-MetaTags follows best-practices for meta tags.
+MetaTags follows best practices for meta tags.
 Although default limits for truncation have recommended values, you can change them to reflect your own preferences.
 Keywords are converted to lowercase by default, but this is also configurable.

 To override the defaults, create an initializer `config/initializers/meta_tags.rb` using the following command:

 ```bash
 rails generate meta_tags:install
 ```

-By default meta tags are rendered with the key `name`.
-Since, some meta tags are required to use `property` instead (like Facebook Open Graph object), MetaTags gem allows to configure which tags to render with `property` attribute.
-By default the pre-configured list includes all possible Facebook Open Graph object types, but you can add your own in case you need it.
+By default, meta tags are rendered with the key `name`.
+However, some meta tags are required to use `property` instead (like Facebook Open Graph object).
+The MetaTags gem allows you to configure which tags to render with the `property` attribute.
+The pre-configured list includes all possible Facebook Open Graph object types by default, but you can add your own in case you need it.

 ## MetaTags Usage